 Finally, make sure you have the right tools and technology so that you can get the most from your performance management data.
 Performance management software can help you track employee performance and appraisals.
-It can also help you schedule meetings and surveys and collect 360 feedback so that you always have access to real-time data.
+It can also help you schedule meetings and surveys and collect 360-degree feedback so that you always have access to real-time data.

 An effective continuous performance management strategy focuses on leadership, communication, interpersonal relationships, constructive feedback, and teamwork.
 You need to base your strategy on a foundation of mutual trust and recognition.
 You also need to make sure that the policies and procedures you define support the goals of your company.
 The same goes for the tools and technology you decide to use.

 If you are considering implementing a continuous performance management strategy in your company, then there are a number of best practices to keep in mind.
 Firstly, you need to ensure you implement processes for managing all four stages of the performance management cycle:

 - PLAN (set and agree goals with an employee)

 - ACT (achieve objectives)